 - Not recognising the need to go to the toilet

 - Poor environment including inadequate Lighting and lack of Contrast between the toilet seat and the surrounding area

 SPHERE (Supporting Pelvic Health through Empowerment, Rehabilitation and Education) Bladder and Bowel Service, provides a professional, caring, confidential and supportive approach to people with bladder or/and bowel symptoms.
 The aim is to promote continence by empowering individuals to self manage symptoms by teaching behavioural and lifestyle changes that can promote bladder and bowel health.
 The team also work with people experiencing dysfunctional bladder and bowel problems.
 The service has two specially trained teams with the north team covering East Dunbartonshire clinics in Milngavie or Kirkintilloch.
 Home assessment for those who require this can also be provided.
 These teams include specialist nurses and physiotherapists who can advise and support people to improve bladder or/and bowel symptoms or prevent any deterioration by facilitating and providing rehabilitative treatments.
 Referral to the service is made by the GP.

-Read more in Continence management – Advice for Carers of People with Dementia from Alzheimer Scotland and 10 Helpful Hints for Dementia Design at Home from the Dementia Services Development Centre.
+Read more in Continence management – Advice for Carers of People with Dementia from Alzheimer Scotland.

 Continence issues can be distressing but it is important to discuss your concerns as help is available, The Name’s Noone….Archie Noone is a short film funded by the Care Inspectorate in an attempt to remove some of the stigma around discussing continence issues.